ubco-mds-2021-labs/dashboard1-dashboard1-group-c/README.md

 Different visualizations and a small summary corresponding to them are as mentioned below:

-**PIE CHART FOR MODELS IN SELECTED PROVINCE:** This will display the total number of different models of turbines in the selected province.
+**BAR CHART FOR MODELS IN SELECTED PROVINCE:** This will display the total number of different models of turbines in the selected province.

 **TURBINE COUNT AS PER YEAR:** This is a line graph which will display the total number of turbines which have changed over the years for a particular province.